dgMello/moving-App/README.md

     Open index.html.

 ## Usage
-  A web browser is requried to use this application.
+  A web browser is required to use this application.

 ## Programming language's used
   HTML